 For Bone Broth, it helps to draw out the calcium and other minerals in the bones.

-To make things easier I recommend the RSVP Endurance Stainless Steel 3 Quart Wide Rim Mesh Basket, which can be popped off.
+To make things easier I recommend the RSVP Stainless Steel Strainer Basket.
+Just pop off the handles popped off.

 The OXO Good Grips Silicone Steamer is also nice, because you can put your ingredients into the basket inside the cooking pot, without any modification and just remove the basket when cooking is complete.

 We also make Chicken Feet Broth for our Tonkinese cats, to pour over their raw food.

 I like to put the whole pot in the refrigerator overnight and then remove the layer of fat.

 Under the fat is rich, gelatinous bone broth.

 It’s easy to store the broth in your freezer with these 16 oz Reditainer Extreme Freezer Containers.